 The ZRT-2 model can be used for combination low-flow indoor air quality ventilation and on-demand high-flow spot ventilation using the same central fan system.
-This is achieved by integrating a minimum Constant Airflow Regulator directly into the damper sub-assembly.
-With the damper completely closed, the factory-calibrated will still allow steady, low-continuous ventilation during fan operation.
-When other ZRT are opened for on-demand control of spot ventilation, the closed ZRT-2 will maintain the specified low-continuous rate through the minimum.
-By opening the ZRT-2's control damper, the low-flow is removed from the air stream, allowing either controlled (optional using a second) or full maximum-boost ventilation.
+This is achieved by integrating a minimum Constant Airflow Regulator (CAR-II) or MR Modulo directly into the damper sub-assembly.
+With the damper completely closed, the factory-calibrated CAR-II or MR Modulo will still allow steady, low-continuous ventilation during fan operation.
+When other ZRT are opened for on-demand control of spot ventilation, the closed ZRT-2 will maintain the specified low-continuous rate through the minimum CAR-II or MR Modulo.
+By opening the ZRT-2's control damper, the low-flow CAR-II or MR Modulo is removed from the air stream, allowing either controlled (optional using a second CAR-II or MR Modulo) or full maximum-boost ventilation.
 Using the ZRT-2 in a location such as a full bathroom is the best application of use.